linnstrand/my-react-notes/Hooks.md

 ### Cleanup

-Cleanup functions are not only invoked before destroying the React component.
-An effect’s cleanup function gets invoked every time, right before the execution of the next scheduled effect.
+- Cleanup functions are not invoked every render before the execution of the useEffect code.
+- Use cleanup functions if dev mode double render causes issues.
+- If a response arrives after cleanup sets a variable to 'ignore', the awaited execution can be ignored.

-- Remove event listeners, subscriptions, intervals...
+- Remove event listeners, subscriptions, intervals, animation resets...

 ### Dangers!